UncleGravity/penzai/docs/plan.md

 - `penzai` — the host binary.
 Links llama.cpp as a **library**, registers the ggml backend **in-process** (no `.so`, no `dlopen`, no env vars), and drives the llama C API for the model frontend.
 This is the binary you run.
-- `penzaid` — the board runtime daemon (dev mode).
-Same `device/` code that `penzai --device inproc` links directly when running on the board.
+- `penzaid` — the board runtime daemon.
+Runs on the PYNQ-Z1 and owns `device/`:
+  CMA, MMIO, DMA, PS kernels, PL kernels, scheduling, and profiling collection.
 - llama owns: GGUF parse, tokenizer, sampler, graph-per-architecture (→ multi-arch support is free). penzai owns: the process, the backend, the device link, all UX.
+  The board never runs llama or ggml.

 ## File tree